spt-smg/publicdata/spilker2022_SPT0311-58_z7_clumps/README.md

 Data Products
 -------------

-Source-plane reconstructions of the continuum and CII emission, as well as a table of derived clump properties, will be provided on paper acceptance.
+The source-plane reconstructions of the continuum and CII data are provided above as FITS files.
+A table with the most important clump properties ``spilker22_spt0311-58_clumpproperties.txt`` is also given.
+I (Justin) have calculated many other miscellaneous clump properties that weren't used in the paper (e.g. dust mass, surface densities, gas masses under alternative assumptions, ...); if you would like them for any reason please [email me](mailto:jspilker@tamu.edu).